 A lot is lost during the homogenisation of languages.
 When a foreign language goes extinct, we risk losing cultural traditions, unique expressions, and nuanced meanings that cannot be expressed in other ways.
 Moreover, all language is used to communicate information, and we risk losing this essential information as languages go extinct.

 According to recent studies, the extinction of languages is a real threat.
 Around 3,500 languages will effectively die out in the coming years as the most remote areas of the world adopt modernisation.
-This article looks at what happens when we lose languages in more detail and the current rates of foreign language extinction.
+This article looks at what happens when we lose languages in more detail, how to learn speaking dominant languages and the current rates of foreign language extinction.

 As the world economy expands and communications speed up, our need for clear communication has increased dramatically.
 Where throughout history, the use of a foreign language was restricted by geography, this is no longer the case.
 Today, our need to communicate between all language types has outweighed the benefits of diverse expression.